Armstrong Air

 E9

-System will not run in cooling, E9 code present on communicating thermostat or board, other functions may be locked out
+The system will not run in cooling mode, an E9 code is present on the communicating thermostat or board, and other functions may be locked out.

 Configuration / Setup Error in Communicating System